pixelogik/NearPy/README.md

 ```
 ## Hashes

-All LSH implementatiosn in NearPy do subclass nearpy.hashes.LSHash, which has one main method, besides
+All LSH implementation in NearPy do subclass nearpy.hashes.LSHash, which has one main method, besides
 constructor and reset methods.

 ```python